hutchison/MedUX/README.md

 ### Install

 For convenience, use a virtualenv.
+Python3 only.

     git clone git@github.com:nerdocs/MedUX.git
     cd MedUX